Freehold Township, New Jersey: Colonial

-The Revolutionary War in Freehold
+Revolutionary War

 Freehold was deeply impacted by the American Revolution.
 In 1765 with the passage of the Stamp Act, dissidents in Middletown and Upper Freehold established Sons of Liberty groups.
 In late 1775, Capt.
 Elias Longstreet recruited the first company of colonists from the county to join the Continental Army for an ill-fated invasion of Canada.
 Freehold was a known center of patriot activity.
 The Declaration of Independence was publicly proclaimed, read aloud, from the steps of the Monmouth Courthouse just a few days after being signed in Philadelphia.

-However, after British success at the Battle of Long Island, Freehold and all of Monmouth County fell under the control of Loyalists.
+After British success at the Battle of Long Island, Freehold and all of Monmouth County fell under the control of Loyalists.
 The British government continued to operate the Monmouth Courthouse, and several people involved in revolutionary activities were arrested and tried for treason at the courthouse.
 The success of the Continental Army at the Battle of Trenton helped to weaken loyalist control of Freehold.

 In June 1778, the British Army began a major strategic evacuation of the city of Philadelphia.
-They attempted to protect a long, slow moving column of loyalist families, equipment, and other supplies seized in Philadelphia, as they moved towards ships in New York Harbor.
+They attempted to protect a long, slow moving column of Loyalist families, equipment, and other supplies seized in Philadelphia, as they moved toward ships in New York Harbor.
 On June 28, 1778, the Continental Army intercepted the column in Freehold.
 The Battle of Monmouth was one of the largest battles of the Revolutionary War, involving over 25,000 soldiers combined in Continental, British, and Hessian forces.
 The initial engagement was in doubt until Washington arrived because Charles Lee was retreating from the battlefield.
 Washington rallied the Continentals and strongly engaged the British forces and they held their ground on the battlefield.
-However, British forces were successful in completing their primary goal, the evacuation of Philadelphia.
+British forces met their primary goal, the evacuation of Philadelphia.
 Both sides claimed victory in the battle.